HangX-Ma/fuzzy-logic-controller/README.md

 # A fuzzy logic controller

 Realize the basic function of fuzzy logic controller.
-User can select _Triangle_, _Rectangle_, _Trapezoid_, _Gaussian_ membership functions to do fuzzification. _Centroid (COG)_ method is used to defuzzification.
+User can select _Triangle_, _Trapezoid_, _Gaussian_ membership functions to do fuzzification. _Centroid (COG)_ method is used to defuzzification.
 To enhance the performance of this controller, mix the fuzzy controller with a parallel integrator and add a module to prevent integral saturation.

+## Environment

+- Python3.11, matplotlib-3.7.1
+- Eigen-3.4.0
+- matplotlib-cpp
+- C++17, CMake 3.23

 ## Schedule

 - [x] Add an example.
-Visualization uses `matplotlib-cpp` [lava/matplotlib-cpp](https://github.com/lava/matplotlib-cpp) wrapper.
+Visualization uses [lava/matplotlib-cpp](https://github.com/lava/matplotlib-cpp) wrapper.
 - [ ] Refactor code following [Google C++ open source project style guide](https://zh-google-styleguide.readthedocs.io/en/latest/google-cpp-styleguide/contents/).

 ## Example Usage